 As a busy field marketer, unnecessary email ping-pong is definitely a pet peeve—and often, more partners mean more back-and-forth.

 With some solid pre-event organization and a few partner marketing best practices, you can minimize the endless email threads and get everyone on the same page, faster.

 As an event pro, you know that—no matter how hard you try—some partnerships just aren’t the right fit.

 “Your goals may not always align with the potential partners’.
 When this happens, one side will do more work and the results will speak for themselves,” explains Adrian Cohn, Head of Marketing at Smartling.

 Remember those group projects back in college, where one person ended up doing all the work but everyone got an A?

-As a field marketing ace with over a decade of experience, Adrian has a solution that will make sure you offer enough value to secure the partners you want, while ensuring everyone deserves the A.
+As a field marketing ace with over a decade of experience, Adrian has a solution that will make sure you offer enough value to secure the event marketing partnerships you want, while ensuring everyone deserves the A.

 “Identify a smaller number of partners and go deeper on building a relationship with companies that have shared goals and are ready to do the work,” says Adrian.